How Intermittent Fasting Affects Your Heart

 Yet for something so simple, its effects can be profound.
 Fasting benefits your entire cardiovascular system, but especially your heart.

-It all starts with lowering insulin.
-When you fast, you decrease insulin, the hormone that controls the type of fuel that your body uses: glucose or fat.
+It all starts with lowering Fat Storing Hormone.
+When you fast, you decrease Fat Storing Hormone, the hormone that controls the type of fuel that your body uses: glucose or fat.

 Ideally, fatty acids, also called ketones, would be the main fuel source for your heart.
 Your heart actually prefers - that is, runs better on - a type of etone called acetoacetate, instead of being fueled by glucose.